git-town/git-town/CONTRIBUTING.md

 # How to contribute

 We invite everybody to help make Git Town better.
-No matter how big or small your contribution, thank you!
+Every contribution is welcome, no matter how big or small.

 #### I want to report a bug or need a feature